yaz29/cloud-security-portfolio/sc-300-labs/10-External-Identities-(B2B-B2C)/README.md

 ## 🔐 Lab 10 – Microsoft Entra External Identities (B2B Collaboration & Customer CIAM)
 ## 📌 Overview

-This hands-on lab explores Microsoft Entra External ID, the unified platform for managing external identities, including B2B collaboration (partners/guests) and customer identity and access management (CIAM) scenarios.
+This hands-on lab focuses on external identity management using Microsoft Entra External Identities, covering both B2B collaboration (partners and guest users) and customer identity (CIAM) scenarios.
-The lab covers inviting external guests, configuring collaboration settings, and setting up basic customer authentication flows — demonstrating secure, scalable access for partners and consumers while maintaining control and compliance.
+The lab demonstrates how to invite and manage external users, configure B2B collaboration settings, and design customer-facing sign-up and sign-in user flows using supported identity providers.
+Emphasis is placed on controlling external access while maintaining security, compliance, and governance across organizational boundaries.
-This implementation highlights advanced IAM skills in external identity governance, highly relevant for Identity Architect, Cloud Security Engineer, CIAM Developer, and Zero Trust Specialist roles.
+Key concepts include external user lifecycle management, identity providers, user flows, and the distinction between workforce and customer identity scenarios.
+Validation is performed through interactive authentication flows and user experience testing, highlighting how Microsoft Entra enables scalable and secure access for partners and consumers.
+This lab showcases practical IAM skills related to external identity governance and CIAM, providing a strong foundation that is later extended in Lab 11, which shifts focus to application identities, app registrations, and backend authentication.

 ## 🎯 Lab Objectives